 My greatest fear when I was 10-years-old

-(I took this for you at our cabin last weekend when I got up to watch the sunrise.)
+(I took this for you at our cabin when I got up to watch the sunrise.)

 When I was 10-years-old, someone asked me my greatest fear.